 Scene II: An evil maid (who is actually a corporate spy involved in industrial espionage) spots the CFO leaving her room.

 Scene III: The evil maid sneaks into the CFO's room and boots up her laptop from a compromised bootloader on a USB stick.
 The evil maid then installs a keylogger to capture the CFO's encryption key and shuts the laptop back down.

 Scene IV: The CFO returns from dinner and boots up her computer.
 Suspecting nothing, she enters her encryption key and unlocks the laptop's disk drive.

-Scene V: The following morning, while the CFO is downstairs at breakfast, the evil maid comes back and retrieves the CFO's encryption key.
+Scene V: The following morning, while the CFO is downstairs at breakfast, the evil maid comes back and retrieves the keylogger which now knows the CFO's encryption key.